Sila Acquires Nashoba Air & BoilerWorks - Expands HVAC Platform in Massachusetts and New Hampshire

 PHILADELPHIA, Dec.
 2, 2021 /PRNewswire/ -- Sila Services, LLC has acquired Nashoba Air & BoilerWorks, adding to its home comfort services platform and growing its presence in New England.
 Based in Littleton, MA and established in 2002, Nashoba Air & BoilerWorks specializes in installing, maintaining, and servicing energy-efficient residential and commercial HVAC systems.

-"We are thrilled to add Nashoba Air & BoilerWorks' top-rated HVAC, plumbing, and electrical services expertise to the Sila family of companies.
+"We are thrilled to add Nashoba Air & BoilerWorks' top-rated HVAC and plumbing services expertise to the Sila family of companies.
 Nashoba's strong record of success in the Nashoba Valley will allow us to continue the sustained expansion of our services to customers throughout the greater New England region along with the our N.E.T.R. and Sila brands," said Lou Pellegrini, CEO of Sila Services, LLC.

 About Nashoba Air & BoilerWorks